edgio-docs/edgio-docs/guides/applications/v7/sites_frameworks/getting_started/remix.md

 </Info>

-Install Express and the Remix adapter.
+Install Express and the Remix Express adapter.
 You should also uninstall the default Remix server or any other server you are using:

 ```bash
 # Install Express and Remix adapter